greymd/teip/man/man.md

 FFF
 ```

-Of course, similar operations can also be done with `awk`.
+Similarly, you can perform these operations with `awk`.

 ```
 $ echo -e 'AAA\nBBB\nCCC\nDDD\nEEE\nFFF' | teip -e 'awk "/BBB/,/EEE/{print NR}"'
 ```

-The following is an example of combining the commands `nl` and `tail`.
-You can only make holes in the last three lines of input.
+Here's an example using `nl` and `tail` to make holes in the last three lines of input.

 ```
 $ echo -e 'AAA\nBBB\nCCC\nDDD\nEEE\nFFF' | teip -e 'nl -ba | tail -n 3'